Skip to main content

 EDRC Incident Position Description

-The Expanded Dispatch Recorder (EDRC) works in an expanded dispatch organization to relieve the host agency’s dispatch unit by focusing exclusively on large or complex incidents.
+The Expanded Dispatch Recorder (EDRC) works in an expanded dispatch organization to relieve the host agency’s dispatch unit by adding additional support positions to assist with the workload for both planned and unplanned events.
 The EDRC reports to the Expanded Dispatch Support Dispatcher (EDSD) or other assigned supervisor.
 The EDRC works in the Dispatch functional area.

 Leadership Level 1, Follower (Provide Action)